sajjadhashemian/sajjadhashemian.github.io/_posts/2024-01-29-solving-dp-gan.md

-# Solving dynamic Dynamic Programming Problems with Generative Adversarial Networks
+# Solving  Dynamic Programming Problems with Generative Adversarial Networks

 Dynamic programming is a powerful technique used to solve optimization problems by breaking them down into simpler subproblems.
 It has found applications in various fields, including economics, engineering, and computer science.